fly-apps/puppeteer-js-renderer/README.md

     ![Flyctl init output for js-renderer](imgs/01fly-init.png?raw=true)
 1. Now run `flyctl deploy` to deploy the app -- this will take some time it will build the container, push it and deploy it.
 Below is a screenshot after `flyctl deploy` ended
     ![Flyctl deploy output for js-renderer](imgs/02fly-deploy.png?raw=true)
-1. Then you can try `flyctl info` - it will give the details of the app including host name.
+1. Then you can try `flyctl info` it will give the details of the app including host name.
 In addition to it, some more details will be added to your `fly.toml` file like the internal port of the container, service's concurrency and timeouts.
 1. Following that, you can try `flyctl open` and your app will open on the browser.
 For me it was opening `https://js-renderer-fly.fly.dev`
 1. To try your specific URL suffix it with `/api/render?url=<your-url>` like `/api/render?url=https://instagram.com` as Instagram is built with react a regular curl like reqeust will not render the final DOM.
 1. Enjoy!

+### Fly default resources

+So I wanted to check how much resources were allocated to this app on fly by default.
+It was easy to know with the following commands

+1. `flyctl scale show` - showed me VM Size: micro-2x
+1. `flyctl scale vm` - showed me micro-2x is a 0.25 CPU cores with 512 MB of memory.